Politics in Carleton District: An Historical Presentation

 Gloria Tubman, a descendant of a British Home Child, has spent the past 20 years researching family histories and British Home Children.
 An interest in genealogy and local history led to authoring “Genealogy Gleanings” in The Equity, Shawville’s weekly newspaper.
 She volunteers at the Ottawa Family History Centre and is a member of BIFHSGO, the Ontario Genealogy Society, the Irish Research Group, and the Ontario East British Home Child Family.
 She was the co-chair of the 2013 and 2014 BIFHSGO conferences.

 We are pleased to have Gloria Tubman on this date as September 28th is commemorated provincially as British Home Child Day in Ontario.
-Come and hear this interesting topic at the Stittsville Branch of the Ottawa Public Library Saturday September 28, 2019 starting at 1:30 PM.
+Come and hear this interesting topic at a new location, The Auditorium at Hazeldean Gardens Retirement Residence, 6130 Hazeldean Road, Stittsville ON K2S 2M2, Saturday September 28, 2019 starting at 1:30 PM.
 As usual this presentation is free to the public.
 Join us for an enlightening afternoon.
-Parking and refreshments are free.

 Presented by the Goulbourn Museum, 2064 Huntley Road